Generic name: milnacipran hydrochloride

 The recommended dose of Savella is 100 mg/day (50 mg twice daily).

-Dosing should be titrated according to the following schedule:
+Based on efficacy and tolerability dosing may be titrated according to the following schedule:

 Day 1: 12.5 mg once